eclipse-cdt-cloud/vscode-trace-extension/README.md

 ## Installation Instructions

-The code was migrated from the [PR in theia-trace-extension][init-contrib].

 It depends on the trace viewer plugins from the [theia trace extension package][theia-trace] and the [tsp typescript client][tsp-client], as well as the [timeline chart][timeline-chart].
 They are all available from the NPM package registry.

 - timeline-chart